aavegotchi/aavegotchi-wiki/posts/en/dao.md

 ### Snapshot Voting

 Snapshot is a voting DApp on Ethereum.
-Votes made on Snapshot does not require any gas and are not on-chain.
+Votes made on Snapshot do not require any gas and are not on-chain.
 Aavegotchi's Snapshot page can be found [here](https://snapshot.page/#/aavegotchi.eth).

 To vote on Snapshot, follow the steps below: